 and so the flow preserves the set

 Thus, the diffeomorphism $\psi_{b-a}$ restricts to a diffeomorphism

 \end{proof}

-In Lemma 3.1 in \cite{gaywehrheimwoodward} Gay, Wehrheim, and Woodward prove a time-dependent Morse lemma which shows that a smooth family of composed cobordisms in their (ordinary) category of (connected) cobordisms gives rise to a diffeomorphism which intertwines with the cobordisms.
+In Lemma 3.1 in \cite{gaywehrheimwoodward} Gay, Wehrheim, and Woodward prove a time-dependent Morse lemma which shows that a smooth family of composed bordisms in their (ordinary) category of (connected) bordisms gives rise to a diffeomorphism which intertwines with the bordisms.
 We adapt this lemma to a variant which will be suitable for our situation in the higher categorical setting.

-We start by defining some rescaling data to compare bordisms with different families of underlying intervals. \begin{defn} Let $(I_0(s) \leq \cdots \leq I_k(s))\to [0,1]$ be a 1-simplex in $\Int_k$.
+We start by defining some rescaling data to compare bordisms with different families of underlying intervals. \begin{defn} Let $(I_0(s) \leq \cdots \leq I_k(s))\to \eDelta{l}$ be an $l$-simplex in $\Int_k$.
 A smooth family of strictly monotonically increasing diffeomorphisms

 is said to {\em intertwine with the composed intervals} if the following condition is satisfied for every morphism $f:[m]\to[l]$ in the simplex category $\Delta$: Let $|f|: |\Delta^m| \to |\Delta^l|$ be the induced map between standard simplices.
 For every $0\leq j <k$ such that \begin{itemize} \item either for every $s\in |f|(|\Delta^m|)$ the intersection $I_j(s) \cap I_{j+1}(s)$ is empty \item or for every $s\in |f|(|\Delta^m|)$ the intersection $I_j(s) \cap I_{j+1}(s)$ contains only one element, \end{itemize} we require that for every $s\in |f|(|\Delta^m|)$,